opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Note that evaluation `(setv b 10)` when `b` still was unassigned did not cause an error.
 This is because there are some operations (they are called special operators or special formd) that violate the usual evaluation rule, and `setv` is one of them.
-Its first argument isn’t evaluated.
+Its first argument isn't evaluated.